AlexandraAncaGabor/go-green-resources-testing-project/README.md

 - Reported and documented identified UI issues and inconsistencies.

 - Issues are concentrated in the "Activitati" section, consistent with the principle of "Defect clustering", indicating that a few modules account for most defects.

+**Note: The tests were originally created at the beginning of my QA experience (2022) and were not always written in the most precise format, so I reviewed and rewrote the test cases in 2025.*
+*No regression tests have been performed since, and the current version of the website may differ, so some elements or functionalities might have changed.
+These tests may only apply to the version available at the time of testing.*

 _✨ Guided by curiosity, committed to quality._